scottbenton/AdventOfCode2020/Day3/TobogganTrajectory.md

 Part 2 required a bunch of different cases.
 While it would be trivial to pass those parameters in the same way as part 1, and just multiply the results together, I decided to create a list of TobogganTestCases, a new class I created that holds information on start positions and velocities for a given run.

 I then used the java streams api to run each test case against the overloaded `countTreesInPath` function.
 I overloaded this function to pull out the necessary parameters from the TobogganTestCase class.
 With a list of counts created, we reduce those counts into a product, and then print out the result.

+## What I learned

+This exercise offered a good opportunity to work with the streams API for Collections in java.